danubehack/2016_08_jira/README.md

-# jira
+# JIRA
-Jira GeoData 4 JIRA - Visualization extension
+GeoData 4 JIRA - Visualization extension
 # About Jira GeoData 4 JIRA - Visualization extension
 > Our project is based on GeoData for JIRA extension.
 This addon is currently used in New Town district in Bratislava to collect requests and suggestions.
 This dataset is also used in our project as reference data.